azu/tsconfig-to-dual-package/README.md

 ## How it works

-This tool adds `package.json` to tsconfig.json `outDir` for dual package.
+This tool adds `package.json` to tsconfig's `outDir` for dual package.
 Each generated `package.json` has `type` field that is `commonjs` or `module`.

 Example: Your project `package.json` is following: